Ocelot-Social-Community/Ocelot-Social/deployment/old/digital-ocean/README.md

-# Digital Ocean
+# DigitalOcean

-As a start, read the [introduction into Kubernetes](https://www.digitalocean.com/community/tutorials/an-introduction-to-kubernetes) by the folks at Digital Ocean.
+As a start, read the [introduction into Kubernetes](https://www.digitalocean.com/community/tutorials/an-introduction-to-kubernetes) by the folks at DigitalOcean.
 The following section should enable you to deploy ocelot.social to your Kubernetes cluster.

 ## Connect to your local cluster

-1. Create a cluster at [Digital Ocean](https://www.digitalocean.com/).
+1. Create a cluster at [DigitalOcean](https://www.digitalocean.com/).
 2. Download the `***-kubeconfig.yaml` from the Web UI.
 3. Move the file to the default location where kubectl expects it to be: `mv ***-kubeconfig.yaml ~/.kube/config`.
 Alternatively you can set the config on every command: `--kubeconfig ***-kubeconfig.yaml`
 4. Now check if you can connect to the cluster and if its your newly created one by running: `kubectl get nodes`